BTCapsule/BTCapsule/README.md

 Introducing the Bitcoin Time Capsule.
 You don't have to trust a lawyer or other third-party to ensure your family has access to your bitcoin.
 Create a timelocked wallet on BTCapsule, and when the time comes, your bitcoin will be available to whomever you choose.

-You can download BTCapsule for Windows or Linux and learn more at:
+You can download BTCapsule (testnet) for Windows or Linux and learn more at:

 https://btcapsule.com/

 <b>How it works</b>